semgrep/semgrep-docs/docs/semgrep-secrets/historical-scanning.md

 ## Run historical scans

 You can enable historical scanning for your full scans or run a dedicated CI job for one-time scans.
-By default, historical scans display **valid, leaked secrets** to ensure a high true positive rate.
+Historical scans display **valid, leaked secrets** to ensure a high true positive rate.
 Historical scans do **not** run on diff scans.

 ### Prerequisites